Discover some fascinating facts, figures and truths about the New Seven Wonders.

 Drive into the Andes towards Colca Canyon

 (approx 4 hours, partly on unpaved roads, with

 with the terraces of the Colca valley and herds

 over the canyon.
 Visit the town of Maca, famed

-for its pre-Columbian textiles.
-Afternoon at
+for its pre-Columbian textiles, and continue

 Full-day tour of the floating Uros reed islands